 Is it possible they learned everything they needed to know about Agile from that Forbes magazine article or from hearing a colleague speak about it at a conference?

-They asked me not to mention the need for Scrum training because they had been telling their leaders that they had already been using Scrum.
-So please don’t mention the need for training.
 Huh?
 You mean you want me to lie about the current state just so someone doesn’t get upset about the truth?
+Is that Agile?

 Without Scrum or Agile Training, Terms are Misused and Principles Abused

-I have to do my best to not scream out: “That crap you were doing before wasn’t agile!”
+I have to do my best to not scream out: “That crap you are doing is not agile!”
 Sometimes I am diplomatic and I tell them that they need to adopt a more disciplined form of Agile or Scrum.

 Have a Conversation on the Need for Scrum and Agile Training